 Tale of the Tape: Update on Recent Labour Board Decisions

-Jason Kully and Evie Thorne, lawyers in Field Law's Labour and Employment group, discussed recent developments in labour board jurisprudence and legislative amendments.
+Jason Kully and Evie Maldonado, lawyers in Field Law's Labour and Employment group, discussed recent developments in labour board jurisprudence and legislative amendments.

 Jason began by discussing Bill 29, the Public Service Employee Relationship Amendment Act, which recently passed committee and is likely to be passed right away.
 This legislation proposes to move non-academic staff under the Labour Relations Code, and out of the Public Employees Act.
 This change would provide more consistency and ensure that all employers and employees have the same rights and responsibilities.
 There would however be a number of key differences, which could increase the number of non-academic staff who would become properly part of bargaining units.